open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 For each planned disbursement:

-- If the disbursement relates to a contracting processes, for example a payment from a funder to a supplier or subcontractor of a supplier, get the `ContractingProcess` in the `.contractingProcesses` array to which the disbursement relates and add a `Milestone` object to its `.summary.milestones` array.
+1. If the disbursement relates to a contracting processes, for example a payment from a funder to a supplier or to a subcontractor of a supplier, get the `ContractingProcess` in the `.contractingProcesses` array to which the disbursement relates and add a `Milestone` object to its `.summary.milestones` array.
 Otherwise, if the disbursement relates to the project, for example a payment from a funder to the public authority, add a `Milestone` object to the project-level `.milestones` array.
-- Set the milestone's:
+2. Set the milestone's:

 - `.id` incrementally
 - `.status` to 'scheduled'
 - `.dueDate` to the date on which the disbursement is planned to occur
 - `.type` to 'payment'
 - `.value` to the amount and currency of the planned disbursement

 For each actual disbursement:

-- If the disbursement relates to a contracting processes, for example a payment from a funder to a supplier or subcontractor of a supplier, get the `ContractingProcess` in the `.contractingProcesses` array to which the disbursement relates and add a `Transaction` object to its `.summary.transactions` array.
+1. If the disbursement relates to a contracting processes, for example a payment from a funder to a supplier or to a subcontractor of a supplier, get the `ContractingProcess` in the `.contractingProcesses` array to which the disbursement relates and add a `Transaction` object to its `.summary.transactions` array.
 Otherwise, if the disbursement relates to the project, for example a payment from a funder to the public authority, add a `Transaction` object to the project-level `.transactions` array.

-- Set the transaction's:
+2. Set the transaction's:

 - `.id` incrementally
 - `.date` to the date of the disbursement
 - `.value` to the amount and currency of the disbursement

-- Get the `Organization` in `.parties` that represents the payer.
+3. Get the `Organization` in `.parties` that represents the payer.
 If none exists yet, [add an organization](../common.md#add-an-organization) for the payer:

 - Add 'payer' to the organization's `.roles` array
 - Set the transaction's `.payer` to the `.id` and `.name` of the organization

-- Get the `Organization` in `.parties` that represents the payee.
+4. Get the `Organization` in `.parties` that represents the payee.
 If none exists yet, [add an organization](../common.md#add-an-organization) for the payee:

 - Add 'payee' to the organization's `.roles` array.
 - Set the transaction's `.payee` to the `.id` and `.name` of the organization

-- Get the `Milestone` in `.milestones` that represents that planned disbursement:
+5. Get the `Milestone` in `.milestones` that represents that planned disbursement:

 - Set its `.status` to 'met'
 - Set its `.dateMet` to the date of the disbursement
 - Set the transaction's `.relatedImplementationMilestone` to the `.id` and `.title` of the milestone
 ```json
 {
   "milestones": [